k-ganda/Chatbot_ML/README.md

 **context** – Additional contextual information related to the question.

-The dataset is therefore rich and will help our chatbot learn appropriate responses and give accurate responses.
+This dataset allows the chatbot to learn domain-specific language and give contextually accurate responses to various maternal health queries.

 ## Performance metrics

-The model build was evaluated using 4 key evaluation metrics: Bleu, F1, Accuracy and loss.
-While tuning the hyperparameters, the best performing model was chosen to be used to generates responses for the chatbot.
+To evaluate the performance of the chatbot, several key metrics were considered during the model development phase.
+These metrics are essential for assessing the model's ability to generate meaningful, accurate responses.

+**Evaluation metrics**

+- **Loss:** Measures how well the model predicts the target response.
+Lower loss, better predictions.

+- **Accuracy:** Evaluates the percentage of correctly predicted tokens in the reponses.

+- **BLEU:** Measures the precision in generating matching reference responses.

+- **F1 score:** Harmonic mean of precision and recall, balancing both false positives and false negatives.

+- **Perplexity:** A measure of how well the model predicts a sample; lower perplexity means the model is better at predicting the next word.

-Evaluation metrics for the best performing model are:
+Performance metrics for the best-performing model are as follows

+Loss :

+Accuracy:

+Bleu:

+F1:

+Perplexity:

 ## Steps to run the chatbot

 1. **Clone the repository:**

+Start by cloning the repository to your local machine.
 On your terminal, run:

 ```